Submitted by Gordon Hospital

 Severe sunburns as a child.

 It is important to be aware of signs and symptoms of skin cancer.
 If you are experiencing any of the following you should not delay being checked by a physician.

 Any change on the skin, especially in the size or color of a mole or other darkly pigmented growth or spot, or a new growth

 Scaliness, oozing, bleeding, or change in the appearance of a bump or nodule

 The spread of pigmentation beyond its border such as a dark coloring that spreads past the edge of a mole or mark

 A change in sensation, itchiness, tenderness, or pain.

 “Practicing sun safety can help lower your risk for skin cancer,” says Jacobs.
-“If you avoid the sun during the hottest part of the day (from 10 a.m. until 4 p.m.), apply sunscreen and lip balm with SPF of 15 or higher even on cloudy days, wear a hat, avoid tanning beds, and wear light, reflective clothing, you can greatly reduce your chances of skin cancer.”
+“If you apply sunscreen and lip balm with SPF of 15 or higher even on cloudy and cool days, wear a hat, avoid tanning beds, and wear light, reflective clothing, you can greatly reduce your chances of skin cancer.”

 These screenings are offered annually through Gordon Hospital and the Skin Cancer & Cosmetic Dermatology Center and are free; however, we ask that individuals schedule an appointment because of the large number of participants.
 To make your appointment, please call (706) 602-7800, ext.
 2305.